Get free heat pump quotes

 A spokesperson for high temperature heat pump manufacturer Vattenfall told The Eco Experts: “The system is almost three times as efficient as a central heating boiler,” and this sentiment was backed up by a recent government report.

-Unfortunately, our most recent (2023) National Home Energy Survey found that only 51% of people are aware of heat pumps, let alone high-temperature ones.
-However, this is likely to change in the future.
+Our most recent (2024) National Home Energy Survey found that 62% of people are aware of heat pumps, which is a year-on-year increase on 2023’s 51%.

 There are four main ways in which high temperature heat pumps work, either through their design or components, and they are as follows.